-There is no satisfactory explanation, at least not to my knowledge, for the higher than average incidence of lame word-play in the names of hair salons.
-Some examples in the Anglosphere include: British Hairways, Shear Excitement, Fringe Benefits, Comb One Comb All, Locks of Fun, Mane Man, and my favourite: Julius Scissor.
-There are literally dozens of similar examples, some of which are documented on the Hairdressers With Funny Names Pool on Flickr.
+There is no satisfactory explanation that I know of for the higher than average incidence of lame word-play in the names of hair salons.
+Some examples in the Anglosphere include: British Hairways, Shear Excitement, Fringe Benefits, Comb One Comb All, Locks of Fun, Mane Man, and – he came, he saw, he coiffed – Julius Scissor.
+There are literally dozens of similar examples, some of which are documented on the Hairdressers With Funny Names pool on Flickr.

-What makes this phenomenon even more intriguing, is the fact that it transcends linguistic and cultural boundaries – at least in one case.
-German-language hair salons apparently also feel the need to use silly word-jokes for a name.
+What makes this phenomenon even more intriguing, is the fact that it transcends linguistic and cultural boundaries.
+German-language hair salons too apparently also feel the need to use silly word-jokes for a name.
 This map shows three of the most frequently used lame puns for hair salons in Germany.

 Firstly Haarmonie (a play on Haar, German for ‘hair’ and the German word for harmony).
 And then, writes map submitter Ron Garrett, “Haareszeiten, a play on Jahreszeiten (German for ‘seasons’).
 Haargenau is a real word that means ‘exactly’, like the English expression ‘to a hair’.”